shredtechular/test/wp-content/plugins/kraken-image-optimizer/readme.txt

 You will need to switch the Media Library from the Thumbnail view to the List view.
 In the "Kraked Size" column, you will then see the "Optimize This Image" button for unoptimized images, or the results of the optimization where the image has already been optimized by our plugin.

 == Changelog ==

+= 2.5.1 =
+* Fix fatal error on older PHP versions resulting from recent PHP array syntax

+= 2.5.0 =
+* Ability to disable optimization of main image, allowing faster uploads from Media Library.
+You can optimize the main image later from within your Media Library.
+* Ability to restrict the maximum dimensions of image uploads (resizing), by width and/or height.
+* When using resize feature, resized images are enhanced for sharper results using various advanced techniques.
+* Ability to force JPEG quality to a discrete "quality" value, for greater savings if you know what you're doing.
+* Ability to preserve certain EXIF metadata tags, including Date, Copyright, Orientation, Geotag and Profile.
+* Ability to automatically orient images according to their Orientation EXIF metadata.
+* Improvements and simplifications to interface elements and Kraken.io Settings page.

 = 2.0.0 =
 * Please read!
 Kraken.io settings have now moved to an own section (Settings->Kraken.io), in order to reduce clutter in Media Settings, and to accomodate new features on the way.